-Award-winning and USA Today Bestselling author Dani Collins thrives on giving readers emotional, compelling, heart-soaring romance with some laughter and heat thrown in, just like real life.
-Mostly she writes contemporary romance for Harlequin Presents and Tule’s Montana Born, but her backlist of forty books also includes self-published erotic romance, romantic comedy, and even an epic medieval fantasy.
+Award-winning and USA Today Bestselling author Dani Collins thrives on giving readers emotional, compelling, heart-soaring romance with laughter and heat thrown in, just like real life.
+While she is best known for writing contemporary romance for Harlequin Presents and Tule Publishing, she also writes historical and erotic romance.
 When she’s not writing—just kidding, she’s always writing.
-She lives in Christina Lake, BC with her high school sweetheart husband who occasionally coaxes her out of her attic office to visit their grown children.
+Dani lives in Southern BC, Canada with her high school sweetheart husband.

 I was a reader from a young age.
 This is me at the logging camp where I spent my first two years.

 Later we moved to a small farm in Maple Ridge where my grandmother lived next door and the school library was my best friend.
 Cable didn’t come to our neck of the woods until I was twelve.

 High school was a number of questionable hair and fashion choices.